dagoss99/Fish-Tracking/README.md

 This project delves into the challenges of fish detection and classification by harnessing the power of deep learning techniques.
 The primary objectives are twofold:

-1. **Fish Detection using YOLO:** Utilizing the You Only Look Once (YOLO) framework, the project offers a robust solution for real-time object tracking, enabling accurate and efficient fish detection in video footage.
+1. **Fish Detection and Real-Time Classification using YOLO:** Utilizing the You Only Look Once (YOLO) framework, the project offers a robust solution for real-time object tracking, enabling accurate and efficient fish detection in video footage.

 2. **Species Classification:** By capturing multiple snapshots of detected fishes, the project employs a novel classification method.
 It aggregates predictions across these images, determining the species based on the majority vote, ensuring high accuracy and reliability.